WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"external walls will be rendered and tiled"_

   7. noun: a first coat of plaster applied to a brick or stone surface.

+- reproduce

+  1. verb: produce a copy of.

+     _"his works are reproduced on postcards and posters"_

+  2. verb: (of an organism) produce offspring by a sexual or asexual process.

+     _"bacteria normally divide and reproduce themselves every twenty minutes"_

 - resent